 Early Tree Care

 Proper early care of young trees is pivotal to the long-term health and success of your orchard as it matures.
-Young trees are more susceptible to pests, diseases and competition from other vegetation when they are young.
+Young trees are more susceptible to pests, diseases, and competition from other vegetation when they are young.
 Taking simple steps to protecting your trees from drought, sunscald, fire blight, and weed competition will protect your investment for years to come.
-For general information about caring for young trees listen to the workshop presentation Site Perperation, Tree Planting and Early Care.
+For general information about caring for young trees, listen to the workshop presentation Site Preparation, Tree Planting, and Early Care.

 Proper care and maintenance

 The first step to protecting trees is to make sure they are getting the essential resources they need to grow and mature.
-Make sure before you even start planting that you have adequate water and your irrigation is set up to provide young trees with 1-2 gallons of water per day during the peak growing season.
-Over watering can also lead to issues so be sure that your trees are getting just what they need, no more, no less.
+Make sure before you even start planting that you have adequate water and your irrigation is set up to provide young trees with 1 to 2 gallons of water per day during the peak growing season.
+Overwatering can also lead to issues, so be sure that your trees are getting just what they need — no more, no less.

-Depending on your soil quality and pre-planting amendments your trees may need some additional fertilizer, however, this should be applied carefully so as to not encourage too much vigor.
-Fertilizer recommendations vary depending on the circumstance but the goal is terminal growth of about 10-24".
-Over fertilizing young trees may leave them susceptible to cold injury and fire blight.
-If a soil or foliar test indicates that young trees need more N, apply it early in May and June and spread out applications especially if soils are coarse.
-Do not apply fertilizer late in the growing season as this can result in delayed dormancy leaving trees susceptible to winter injury.
-For more information on fertilzing young apple trees refer to the Ontario Ministry of Agriculture, Food and Rural Affairs publication Fertilzing the New Apple Orchard.
+Depending on your soil quality and pre-planting amendments, your trees may need some additional fertilizer, however this should be applied carefully so as to not encourage too much vigor.
+Fertilizer recommendations vary depending on the circumstance but the goal is terminal growth of about 10 to 24 inches.
+Over-fertilizing young trees may leave them susceptible to cold injury and fire blight.
+If a soil or foliar test indicates that young trees need more Nitrogen, apply it early in May and June and spread out applications, especially if soils are coarse.
+Do not apply fertilizer late in the growing season, as this can result in delayed dormancy leaving trees susceptible to winter injury.
+For more information on fertilizing young apple trees, refer to the Ontario Ministry of Agriculture, Food and Rural Affairs publication Fertilizing the New Apple Orchard.

-When trees are young and roots systems are still developing they are particularly susceptible to competition from weeds for water and nutrients.
-Keeping a 2'-6' vegetation free buffer around trees will reduce this competition and allow trees to more freely find the water and soil nutrients they need to grow and fight off pests and diseases.
-In addition, keeping vegetation low and away from young trunks reduces opportunities for browsing by rodents which can girdle trees and feed on roots.
+When trees are young and roots systems are still developing, they are particularly susceptible to competition from weeds for water and nutrients.
+Keeping a 2- to 6-foot vegetation-free buffer around trees will reduce this competition and allow trees to more freely find the water and soil nutrients they need to grow and fight off pests and diseases.
+In addition, keeping vegetation low and away from young trunks reduces opportunities for browsing by rodents, which can girdle trees and feed on roots.

 The first step to controlling your weeds is to know what weeds you have and therefore understand their life cycle and options for controlling them.
-Several services exist if you are unsure including your county Weed District or Extension Office which can be a helpful resource in identifying weeds as well as controlling them.
-You can also find resources for identifying mature weeds through the Montana Weed Control Council and weed seedlings with the MSU Weed Seedling Identification Guide.
-Once weeds have been identified as annuals, biennials or perennials a strategic weed control plan can be devised.
-Research from NY orchards has shown that controlling weeds early and consistently through the growing season (May-July) results in more tree growth and fruit yield then if control is limited or delayed as weeds mature (Merwin and Ray, 1997).
+Several services exist if you are unsure, including your county Weed District or Extension Office, which can be a helpful resource in identifying weeds as well as controlling them.
+You can also find resources for identifying mature weeds through the Montana Weed Control Council, and weed seedlings with the MSU Weed Seedling Identification Guide.
+Once weeds have been identified as annuals, biennials, or perennials, a strategic weed control plan can be devised.
+Research from New York orchards has shown that controlling weeds early and consistently through the growing season (May-July) results in more tree growth and fruit yield then if control is limited or delayed as weeds mature (Merwin and Ray, 1997).

-For more information on controlling weeds in young orchards listen to the the workshop presentation Site Perperation, Tree Planting and Early Care or visit WSU Weed Control webpage.
-Remember it is important to only use labeled products and follow the label for rates, application timing and other instructions to ensure safe and effective use.
+For more information on controlling weeds in young orchards, listen to the the workshop presentation Site Preparation, Tree Planting and Early Care or visit WSU Weed Control webpage.
+Remember, it is important to only use labeled products and follow the label for rates, application timing, and other instructions to ensure safe and effective use.